Vfrost98/JS-Projects/README.md

     uses an array of methods to transform an array of strings into a secret message.

 ##### Train:
-    count's down the days an athlete has before their event.
+    count down the days an athlete has before their event.

 ##### Dog years:
     converts human age to dog years.